hyemin1/MET-Masked-Encoding-for-Tabular-data/README.md

 ## 📌&nbsp;&nbsp;Blog Link

-I wrote this  [Tutorial](Coming Soon!) as a guide into MET and our repository.
-(2nd Blog Post will be also followed :))
+I wrote this  [Tutorial](https://medium.com/@khyemin/self-supervised-learning-for-tabular-data-3148cd32fcf8) as a guide into MET and our repository.
+And my Colleague wrote the second blog post about the results of our experiment.
+[Results](https://medium.com/@chaturvedivikas059/mastering-noisy-data-a-deep-dive-into-self-supervised-learning-with-transformers-for-tabular-data-fad582590d4c)

 ## 📌&nbsp;&nbsp;Contributors
 Hyemin Kim: hyemin.kim@telekom.de